 Calcium promotes strong teeth, bones, and healthy muscle functions, including cardiovascular muscles.

-Insufficient amounts of vitamin D may lead to a low bone density, which may increase the risk for fractures and osteoporosis.
 In severe cases, it may also lead to rickets in children, a condition that causes bones to become soft and bend.

 Sun exposure prompts the body to release nitric oxide, which causes relaxation of blood vessels, causing a drop in blood pressure, the main factor in heart disease.